-2018 Performance Grant For the 2018 PSU grant, PSUs are earned based on adjusted operating margin rate (calculated based on current currency and excluding restructuring costs).
+2018 Performance Grant

+For the 2018 PSU grant, PSUs are earned based on adjusted operating margin rate (calculated based on constant currency and excluding restructuring costs).
 The PSUs vest ratably over three years based on the Company's performance year-over-year.
-For fiscal year 2018, the Company achieved an adjusted operating margin of 3.6%.
+For fiscal year 2020, the Company achieved an adjusted operating margin of (6.3)% (the (.1%) difference from the 2019 and 2020 adjusted operating margin reported is a result of intangible asset impairment not being excluded for the calculation of adjusted operating margin rate under the 2018 PSU grant).

-VESTING 2018 METRIC OP MARGIN/SALES
+VESTING 2020 METRIC OPERATING MARGIN

-Threshold 50% 1.6%

-Target 100% 2.1%

-Maximum 150% 2.9%

-Stretch 200% 3.6%
+Stretch 200% 2.6%

+Maximum 150% 1.8%

+Target 100% 1.1%

+Threshold 50% .6%